 The Hannaford Center for Safety, Innovation and Simulation is located in Portland at Maine Medical Center’s Brighton campus.

 Our mission is to research and advance the delivery of high-quality, safe, and effective patient care throughout the institution and the region by integrating cutting-edge simulation technologies and educational practices into the training of all learners in a safe, interactive, and transformative environment.

-The Hannaford Center for Safety, Innovation, and Simulation at Maine Medical Center will strive to become a highly-regarded, nationally-accredited, multi-disciplinary learning environment.
+The Hannaford Center for Safety, Innovation, and Simulation at Maine Medical Center will strive to become a highly-regarded, nationally-accredited, interprofessional learning environment.
 Using sophisticated simulation technologies and educational practices, we will enhance the quality of care and patient safety at Maine Medical Center and throughout Maine.

 Providing a safe, learner-focused, and patient-oriented environment, the Center will promote the inclusion of simulation into the training of all healthcare providers.

 By active engagement in simulation-based research, the Center will become a laboratory that discovers and disseminates the highest standards of medical education and clinical care.
 We will serve as a unique resource to other healthcare providers and educators in the region.

 The Simulation Center opened its doors on October 5th, 2010.
 The 18,000 square-foot facility is a fully dedicated facility for conducting both courses and research related to Standardized Patient and Simulation-based training, with emphasis on improving patient safety.